dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

 + "^10.4"
 ```

 The `@` symbolizes the JSON key(s) that is/are affected.
-A `+` means new to 1.5.0, a `-` means removed from 1.5.0, all this compared against our previous release, 1.4.0
+A `+` means new to 1.5.0, a `-` means removed from 1.5.0, all this compared against our previous release, 1.4.0.

-If you are still with us (sorry this might be a lot, but DevOps is hard labor and is important to understand the "why" as much as getting it right) you might notice that this is actually "cleaner" than comparing two JSON files just line by line and trying to figure out what changed/what needs to be added.
-Moreover, `jd` has a very nice feature.
-It allows you to generate this visual output as "patch" (not covered in this guide).
+If you are still with us (sorry this might be a lot, but DevOps is hard labor and is important to understand the "why" as much as getting it right), you might notice that this is actually "cleaner" than comparing two JSON files just line by line and trying to figure out what changed/what needs to be added.
+Moreover, `jd` has a very nice feature: it allows you to generate this visual output as "patch" (not covered in this guide).
 Does that trigger some ideas?

 *Note:* Important to know/learn.
 Even if all packages are managed by composer, blindly uninstalling (not upgrading...we mean actually removing) *any* package that starts with `drupal/` without first `drush pm-uninstall` it from Drupal will lead to errors and constant notifications from there on that you have an installed module that has missing source files.
-Don't.
-Always cleanly uninstall it first from Drupal.
-Then composer delete it.
-You are warned!
+Don't do it.
+Always cleanly uninstall components/modules first from Drupal if you are removing them.
+Then composer delete them.
+You have been warned! (:

 Now now back to diffing composer files.
-This new command is very powerful BUT, composer.json files are not just `json` files, they are a normalized JSONs where the order of appearance of package has a dependency logic and might affect your installing/upgrading.
+This new command is very powerful BUT, composer.json files are not just `.json` files, they are a normalized JSONs where the order of appearance of package has a dependency logic and might affect your installing/upgrading.
 For that we have a new plugin: `composer require --dev ergebnis/composer-normalize`

 So.
-With all this information at hand our goal is to Patch your current running composer.json (which as said before will/might have Packages/patches and other things archipelago does not provide and we can't nor want to touch) by just affecting what archipelago provides/changed between the last and the current release.
+With all this information at hand our goal is to Patch your current running composer.json (which as said before will/might have Packages/patches and other things Archipelago does not provide and we can't nor want to touch) by just affecting what Archipelago provides/changed between the last and the current release.

 The gist: Convert each `+` followed into a `composer require` and each `-` that is not preceded or followed by a + into a `composer delete` command and also a few JSON merges.
 And run them one by one.
 Anything that is a nested set of keys, e.g for: